codecrafting-io/asus-setup-tool/README.md

 ## Final considerations

 I don't have a lot of experience with .NET or PowerShell projects and feel free to help to improve this project, and improve the setup process, specially in relation to LiveDash installation.
-Another thing is about "VirusTotal" detections, all patches assets used are from the latest ArmouryCrate, and the older `AacMBSetup.exe` and `AuraServiceSetup` are necessary for LiveDash installtion in the current state of the tool, **so use this tool at your own risk**.
+Another thing is about [VirusTotal](https://www.virustotal.com/gui/file/b5fd29a71763083ec665e453fecdc94aa0cb3847d0d7fa985c923318dd20a544/relations) detections, all patches assets used are from the latest ArmouryCrate, and the older `AacMBSetup.exe` and `AuraServiceSetup` are necessary for LiveDash installtion in the current state of the tool, **so use this tool at your own risk**.

 This tool was making in the feeling of **REALLY NOT LIKING ARMOURY CRATE**.
 I hope this helps, I finally bring some balance to the force 😁